Skip to main content

 Decide where the agent will be active (web chat, WhatsApp, API, etc.).

-Use the built-in testing feature to verify accuracy and performance before deployment.
+Use the testing features to verify accuracy and performance before deployment.

 Models

-VIVI supports a range of large language models (LLMs), each suited to specific use cases.
+VIVI supports a range of large language models, each suited to specific use cases.
 Below is an overview of the current model lineup:

 ModelInput (tokens)Maximum Output (tokens)Use Case